-Bullet grazes lawyer’s head months after wife, son killed
+Lawyer whose wife, son killed regrets decisions, gets rehab

 A family attorney said Murdaugh was shot at by someone in a pickup truck that first passed by him as he changed the tire and then came back and fired at him.

-The family later issued a statement.
+The family issued a statement Saturday after the shooting saying Murdaugh was expected to recover and asking for privacy.

 “The Murdaugh family has suffered through more than any one family can ever imagine,” it read.
-“We expect Alex to recover and ask for your privacy while he recovers.”
-He was brought to a hospital after the shooting but his condition was not immediately known.

 State police have released few details about the June killings, even going to court to fight public record requests.